pegasystems/pega-helm-charts/docs/Deploying-Pega-on-openshift.md

 The following account, resources, and application versions are required for use in this document:

-- An  account with a payment method set up to pay for the GCP resources you create and appropriate GCP account permissions and knowledge to:
+- An  account with a payment method set up to pay for the cloud infrastructure resources you create and appropriate account permissions and knowledge to:

-  - Access an existing OpenShift project for your cluster resources.

-  - Create an SQL Instance.

   - Select an appropriate location to deploy your database resource and OpenShift cluster.
 The cluster and PostgreSQL database into which you install Pega Platform must be in the same location.
+  - Create an OpenShift project by installing OpenShift software on your cluster resources.
+  - Create an SQL instance using a cloud resource that is accessible to the pods in the Openshift deployment using a supported database.
+For support details, see [URL and Driver Class](https://github.com/pegasystems/pega-helm-charts/tree/master/charts/pega).

-  You are responsible for any financial costs incurred for your GCP resources.
+  You are responsible for any financial costs incurred for your cloud infrastructure resources.

-- Pega Platform 8.6 or later.
+- Pega Platform 8.6 or later, which supports the latest Pega software feature support, including the Search and Reporting Service (SRS).

 - Pega Docker images – your deployment requires the use of several Docker images that you download and make available in a private Docker registry.
 For step-by-step details, see [Downloading and managing Pega Platform docker images (linux)](prepping-local-system-runbook-linux.md#downloading-and-managing-pega-platform-docker-images) or [Downloading and managing Pega Platform docker images (windows)](prepping-local-system-runbook-windows.md#downloading-and-managing-pega-platform-docker-images).